zillur-rgb/wheel-wave-client/README.md

 ### What I learned

-- This task was really challenging especially fulfilling requirement was most challenging part.
-- Making responsive is not my cup of tea and today I struggled as well but the good thing is I was able to make the page responsive.
+- It was really fun to hands on a project like a real project I used to do when I was in the design profession.
+- I have learned deploying server to Heroku, Working with Mongoose.
+Creating my own REST API.

 ### Continued development

-I will work some more thing for example will make all the pages responsive.
+I will need to work with Json Web Token and also I will add some other functions for the user.
+Besides, I will try to make it more user friendly.

 ### Useful resources

 - Programming Hero Website
 - www.csstricks.com
+- www.console.firebase.google.com
+- www.stackoverflow.com
-- console.firebase.google.com
+-

 ## Author